sayag11/ChessGame/README.txt

 This version runs the Graphical interface only
 Instructions:
 * Unzip release.zip
-* Open ChessProject.exe to play the GUI version.
+* Open ChessProject.exe to play.

 Controls: use the mouse to navigate and drag the pieces